 I take an interdisciplinary approach to answering these questions, bringing in methodologies and insights from phonetics, sociolinguistics, psycholinguistics, cognitive psychology, and social psychology.
 I also have a strong applied angle to my work, aiming to reduce linguistic prejudice and discrimination of accented speakers.

-Other interests include: voice identification and memory; phonetic category learning; prediction and expectation in language comprehension; sociophonetics; text mining; data visualization.
+Other research areas include: prediction and expectation in language comprehension; social meaning across the lifespan; voice identification and memory; phonetic category learning; sociophonetics; machine learning; data visualization.

 For more information, see my research projects, or my CV.